 Kay Kaufman Shelemay is a professor of music and African and African American Studies at Harvard.
-She is author of A Song of Longing: An Ethiopian Journey (University of Illinois Press, 1991), as well as other works on Ethiopian music and other subjects.
-Banning Eyre met with her in her office at Harvard for a wide ranging discussion about Ethiopia and its music.
+She is author of A Song of Longing: An Ethiopian Journey (University of Illinois Press, 1994).
+Her most recent book is Sing and Sing On: Sentinel Musicians and The Making of the Ethiopian American Diaspora (2022).
+Back in 2006, Banning Eyre met with her in her office at Harvard for a wide ranging discussion about Ethiopia and its music.
 This is Part 1 of that conversation, a companion to the Afropop Worldwide, Hip Deep program “Ethiopia: Empire and Revolution.”

 Banning Eyre: Why don't you start by introducing yourself?

 Kay Shelemay: I am Kay Kaufman Shelemay, and somehow, from a start in Houston Texas, I ended up as a scholar of Ethiopian music.
 I am an ethnomusicologist.
 Today, I teach at Harvard University, where I head an ethnomusicology program, and also I have an appointment in African and African American studies, as well as music, of course.